-Designed for business students, this course focuses on the informational needs of internal users of financial information such as company officers, company executives, human resource managers, marketing managers.
+Designed for business students, this course focuses on the informational needs of internal users of financial information such as company officers, company executives, human resource managers, marketing managers, program directors and production operation managers.
 Emphasis is placed on acquiring and analyzing the financial and nonfinancial information that is needed by these users to plan, direct and control the business.
 This course is not available to accounting majors.
 Prerequisites: MGMT1001 and ACCT1002 or ACCT1022.
 Quarter Credit Hours 4.5